Sylvia Sky, M.A., is an experienced writer-astrologer and author of "Sun Sign Confidential: The Dark Side of all 12 Zodiac Signs."

 Queens of Their Own Lives

-Being born female with Venus in Virgo is lucky.
-Venus-in-Virgo women with world-class and even historic accomplishments include J.K.
-Rowling, whose Moon and Mercury are also in Virgo, excellent for a writer (and she has Uranus and Pluto in Virgo, granting genius and fame); Germany's prime minister Angela Merkel, comedienne Lucille Ball, singer-songwriter Pink, and the actress and bestselling author Carrie Fisher.
+Venus-in-Virgo women with world-class and even historic accomplishments include Harry Potter author J.K.
+Rowling, whose Moon and Mercury are also in Virgo (excellent for a writer, and Uranus and Pluto also in Virgo granted genius and fame); Germany's prime minister Angela Merkel, comedienne Lucille Ball, singer-songwriter Pink, the late actress and bestselling author Carrie Fisher, and humanitarian Eleanor Roosevelt.

-Virgo is the sign governing the harvest, and in their natal charts the planet Venus sits to the west, signifying greater achievement and acclaim in later life.
+Virgo is the sign governing the harvest, and in the above women's natal charts the planet Venus sits to the west, signifying greater achievement and acclaim in later life.

 Venus also rules luxury.
 In maturity, all these down-to-earth Venus-in-Virgo ladies can rest easily on their fortunes or laurels, having lived to their fullest potential.
 They age like wine.
 We have all seen the queenly planet Venus, our sky’s brightest object, robed in the lavender and lemon colors of a sunset, the time she is most beautiful.